Cimarrón Monument & El Cobre Sanctuary Tour - Photo 1, Cimarrón Monument & El Cobre Sanctuary Tour

 Tour to Cimarrón Monument & El Cobre Sanctuary

-We will meet at the Plaza de Marte at the indicated time.
-From this central point in Santiago de Cuba, we will depart in an elegant classic car toward El Cobre, which is 40 minutes away.
+At the indicated time, we'll meet at the Plaza de Marte.
+From this central point in Santiago de Cuba, we will depart in an elegant classic car towards El Cobre, approximately a 40-minute drive.

-This colonial municipality was historically important due to its copper mines.
-Our first stop will be the Cimarrón Monument, dedicated to the 17th-century copper mining slaves.
-This site is part of a UNESCO initiative aimed at highlighting the stories of those who were enslaved and worked on the island.
-We will enjoy the natural landscapes as we approach the monument.
+This municipality has significant historical importance due to its copper mines.
+Our first stop will be the Cimarrón Monument, dedicated to 17th-century copper mining slaves, part of a UNESCO initiative to honor those who were deprived of freedom and worked on the island.
+During the ascent to the monument, we will enjoy the natural landscapes of the area.

-Next, we will visit the El Cobre Sanctuary, also known as the Basilica Santuario Nacional de Nuestra Señora de la Caridad del Cobre.
-The basilica is reached by a staircase of 254 steps and is a significant religious site in southern Cuba.
-We will explore the sanctuary's religious importance, noting that Pope Francis prayed at its altar during his visit to the island in 2015.
+Next, we will visit the El Cobre Sanctuary, also known as the Basilica Santuario Nacional de Nuestra Señora de la Caridad del Cobre, accessed via a staircase of 254 steps.
+This basilica is a key religious site in southern Cuba.
+It is noteworthy that Pope Francis prayed at its altar during his official visit in 2015.

-After visiting the basilica, we will take a short walk through the town of El Cobre before returning to Santiago de Cuba in our classic car, completing the tour in 4 hours.
+After exploring the basilica, we will take a short walk through the town of El Cobre before returning to Santiago de Cuba in our classic car, concluding the tour after 4 hours.

 Included